Global scramble to contain new Ebola outbreak as US looks to relocate ‘small number’ of citizens affected

 Pillai said the CDC was unaware of any exposure on international flights and noted that both countries have exit screening measures in place to prevent spread of the virus through travel.

-And non-governmental organizations like Doctors Without Borders, or Médecins Sans Frontières (MSF), are also preparing to launch large-scale responses as quickly as possible.
+And non-governmental organizations like MSF are also preparing to launch large-scale responses as quickly as possible.

 Complicating the response is that the outbreak is occurring on top of a humanitarian crisis, where conflict in the DRC’s eastern provinces has displaced millions of people and weakened health systems.